janto-pee/RESTFUL-API-Typescript-Nodejs/README.md

-# REST API example application
+# REST API Typescript Nodejs

 This is a bare-bones example of a Sinatra application providing a REST API to a DataMapper-backed model.